 While both of these individuals would be happy to generate these results, it just goes to show that the idea of a “good” conversion rate is situational.
 Every business, product, and industry will have its own thresholds.
 It’s up to you to determine whether your conversion rate is translating into an ROI that justifies the expense and effort of the SEM campaign.

 With all of that being said, we do want to give you some idea of conversion rates across industries.
 Here are some median values taken from an Unbounce analysis of thousands of landing pages:

 It’s important to note that these are median rates – meaning they don’t account for the large volume of low-converting pages or the handful of high-converting ones.
 It’s also worth noting that the goal for all of these pages is targeted, even local lead generation, not direct sales.
 Still, the data gives you a small snapshot to show how you stack up.

-Whether your landing page has a low conversion rate or you’re already doing well, there are always improvements that can be made.
+Whether your landing page/landing pages have a low conversion rate or you’re already doing well, there are always improvements that can be made.
 So let’s dive in together and explore a few of the top tips and techniques you may be able to leverage in an effort to generate better ROI from your SEM campaign:

-If you want to generate a better landing page conversion rate, it starts with getting more people to read past the headline.
+If you want to generate a better landing page/landing page optimization, it starts with getting more people to read past the headline.
 And you do this by writing better headlines that speak directly to visitors and motivate them to learn more.

 Here are some helpful tips for better headlines: